Determining hyperbolicity of compact orientable 3-manifolds with torus boundary: A new test for homeomorphism to

+In the above definition, the edge $\eta'$ opposite $\eta$ in $\Delta$ becomes a boundary edge of the new material triangulation.

+\begin{Def} We say $e$ is \emph{embedded} when its vertices are distinct.
+We say $e$ is \emph{coembedded} when $\eta'$ as defined above is embedded.
+Equivalently, $e$ is coembedded when the vertices in $T,T'$ opposite $e$ are distinct.

 Given a boundary edge $e$ between two boundary triangles $T$ and $T'$, one may glue $T$ to $T'$ and $e$ to itself via a valid, orientation-reversing map from $T$ to $T'$.
-This identification we call ``folding along $e$''.
-(Weeks, in the SnapPea source code, calls this a ``close-the-book'' move.)
-This gluing will change the topology of $M$ when the vertices opposite $e$ in $T$ and $T'$ are the same vertex.
-Conversely, when these vertices are distinct, the folding preserves the topology.
-In other words, folding along $e$ preserves topology if and only if $e$ is coembedded.
+In \cite{Regina} and \cite{SnapPy} this is called the \emph{close-the-book move along $e$}.